Cervical Cancer Prevention

 New ways to prevent cervical cancer are being studied in clinical trials.

 Clinical trials are taking place in many parts of the country.
 Information about clinical trials can be found in the Clinical Trials section of the NCI Web site.
-Check NCI's PDQ Cancer Clinical Trials Registry for cervical cancer prevention trials that are now accepting patients.
+Check NCI's list of cancer clinical trials for cervical cancer prevention trials that are now accepting patients.